 2. Pre-course Clinical Experience Declaration Form: Pre-course MRI Clinical Experience Form

-To be submitted by all applicants, in advance of the course start date, to confirm that the minimum, 4 months re standard entry applicants and 6 months exclusive of internship placement(s), re international applicants, pre-course experience in MRI has been gained, and outlining the scope of this experience.
+To be submitted by all applicants, in advance of the course start date, to confirm that the minimum pre-course experience in MRI has been gained (4 months re standard entry applicants and 8 months, exclusive of internship placement(s), re international applicants) and outlining the scope of this experience.

 3. Diagnostic Imaging Reference Form to be completed by all applicants.